-- 10.1.
-The New Guild Trust recognises its duty to notify Children's Social Care if a child is living in a private fostering arrangement. - 10.2.
+- 11.1.
+The New Guild Trust recognises its duty to notify Children's Social Care if a child is living in a private fostering arrangement. - 11.2.
 Private fostering refers to a situation where a child or young person under 16 years of age (under 18, if they are disabled); is being cared for by someone other than a parent or close relative for 28 days or more.
 (Close relatives are defined as grandparents, aunt, uncle or older sibling.)
-Carers may be members of the extended family (e.g. cousin, great aunt), friends of the family, or someone the child doesn't know. - 10.3.
-This can include children sent from abroad to stay with family members, teenagers who may be living with the family of a friend, boyfriend or girlfriend and those living short term with host families while they take a course of study. - 10.4.
-All staff are responsible for asking questions to clarify family arrangements if there is a change of living arrangements / person caring for the child; of if the relationship between the child and carer of the living arrangements are unclear, confusing or concerning. - 10.5.
-Staff should also follow up any discussion with pupils about living arrangements which are unclear, confusing or concerning. - 10.6.
-If a member of staff becomes aware that a pupil may be living in a Private Fostering arrangement, they will report this without delay to the DSL. - 10.7.
+Carers may be members of the extended family (e.g. cousin, great aunt), friends of the family, or someone the child doesn't know.

+- 11.3.
+This can include children sent from abroad to stay with family members, teenagers who may be living with the family of a friend, boyfriend or girlfriend and those living short term with host families while they take a course of study. - 11.4.
+All staff are responsible for asking questions to clarify family arrangements if there is a change of living arrangements / person caring for the child; of if the relationship between the child and carer of the living arrangements are unclear, confusing or concerning. - 11.5.
+Staff should also follow up any discussion with pupils about living arrangements which are unclear, confusing or concerning. - 11.6.
+If a member of staff becomes aware that a pupil may be living in a Private Fostering arrangement, they will report this without delay to the DSL. - 11.7.
 The DSL will encourage the parent/carer to inform the Local Authority.
 Additionally we will report the private fostering arrangements to the Local Authority by contacting the Safeguarding Referral Team on 01782 235100.

-11. ANTI BULLYING
+12. ANTI-BULLYING

-- 11.1.
-The New Guild Trust has zero tolerance with regards to bullying and we have an Anti-Bullying Policy which is set out in a separate document.
-This policy relates to all forms of bullying including cyber, racist, homophobic and gender related bullying. - 11.2.
-The subject of bullying is addressed at regular intervals in the personal, social and health education (PSHE) curriculum and anti-bullying assemblies.

-- 11.3.
-If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Executive Head Teacher/Head of School and the DSL will consider implementing child protection procedures. - 11.4.
+- 12.1.
+The New Guild Trust has zero tolerance with regards to bullying. and we have an Anti-Bullying Policy which is set out in a separate document.
+This policy relates to all forms of bullying including cyber, racist, homophobic and gender related bullying.
+Anti-bullying procedures are included in our PSHE and RSE Policy and relates to all forms of bullying: cyber, racist, homophobic and gender related. - 12.2.
+The subject of bullying is also addressed at regular intervals in the personal, social and health education (PSHE) and relationships and sex education (RSE) curriculums and anti-bullying assemblies. - 12.3.
+If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Executive Head Teacher/Head of School and the DSL will consider implementing child protection procedures. - 12.4.
 Staff members will neither allow nor condone bullying.
 To do so may lead to consideration under child protection and disciplinary procedures.

-12. ONLINE SAFETY
+13. ONLINE SAFETY